-UNICEF has been pursuing a series of measures to make more information about programme and operation performance as well as funds spending available to the public.
+UNICEF has been pursuing a series of measures to make more information about programme and operation performance as well as funds spending available and understandable to the public.
 This enhances on-going efforts to make the organization more efficient, responsive, and better able to collaborate and achieve results for children, especially the most disadvantaged and marginalized.

 UNICEF's Information Disclosure Policy explicitly outlines its commitment to making programmes and operations information available to the public.
 UNICEF has in place a policy for full public disclosure of internal audit reports issued after 30 September 2012.
 A growing number of corporate documents such as country programme documents, evaluation reports, details on supply and logistics, financial rules and regulations, and annual programme results reports are also accessible through this portal.